Skip to content

 Chirk Castle, Wrexham

 Chirk is still a working estate, with tenants farming the land.
-During spring, spot lambs leaping around as the flocks graze the parkland, helping to maintain the natural habitat for other wildlife species.Visit Chirk Castle
+During spring, you'll spot lambs leaping around as the flocks graze the parkland, helping to maintain the natural habitat for other wildlife species.Visit Chirk Castle

 Clumber Park, Nottinghamshire